blog

 Restigouche River ~ runs from the Appalachian Mountains, northwestern New Brunswick to Chaleur Bay, Quebec

 Sandy Young was and remains my dear friend.
 Ripped from this world by GI cancer, had he lived he would be 82 the middle of this month, 16 April 2020.
 I miss him greatly and think of him very often; he taught me so much, and more than any other person I have ever met, in his company, I and we laughed so brazenly, so deeply every single time we met.
-We shared an indescibable bond with perspectives about life that seemed to align so easily.
+We shared an indescribable bond with perspectives about life that seemed to align so easily.
 As this year, shrouded in the COVID-19 pandemic, moves toward the 20th anniversary of his death, I choose to reminisce about Sandy, as I knew him, re-member our times together, and pay tribute to the man I knew and loved dearly.
-Both Sandy and I are trained sport historians and in the spirit of honouring that profession, I hope my memories are accutate.
+Both Sandy and I are trained sport historians and in the spirit of honouring that profession, I hope my memories are accurate.
 And, as with most history, there are true stories and perhaps more importantly, stories of truth.

 I met Sandy in 1973 at a conference for what is now called PHE Canada – Physical & Health Education in Canada – held in Calgary.
 At the time, I was just beginning doctoral studies in Physical Education and History at the University of Alberta, Edmonton.
 Two of my classmates were from Calgary and they invited us to stay with them and attend the PHE conference, my very first formal academic symposium.
 Another classmate, David Howell had completed his MA degree on ‘A History of Horseracing in Halifax‘ and was voluminous in his praise for his thesis supervisor, Dr Sandy Young.
 Out of respect for David, never having heard of Dr Young, I saw the latter’s name on the PHE presentation program, slated to speak on ancient Greek sport – about which I knew exactly nothing at the time.
 As I recall the scenario now, I walked into the room and witnessed a dark-haired man, with a full, jet-black beard, white, short-sleeve shirt, pocketed, rhythmically chanting to his audience, “step-stomp, step-stomp, step-clank, step-clank, step-clank” while he step-stomped alternately on his feet deliberately building what I soon learned was a war-cry of shield-clanging, heavy-stepping, marching Spartan fighters to a crescendo when outflanked and outnumbered by Persian mercenaries.
 Turns out, Sandy wanted his audience to feel history.
 I was mesmerized.
 This man was teaching in a way I had rarely witnessed, certainly never experienced from any history class or historian – he breathed life into long-dead historical persons.
 After the session ended, boldly I suspect now, I approached Sandy, told him of my association with his former student.
 Bemusedly, he acknowledged the connection and seemed uninterested in any other conversation.
 I gushed something fairly inarticulate about Sandy’s presentation and left, convinced I had been in the presence of someone gifted at what they do.
 I was.